glynnbird/rss/README.md

 - static web app hosted on S3
 - HTTP API hosted on Lambda
-- periodic polling of RSS/Atom news feeds or Twitter users using Lambda
+- periodic polling of RSS/Atom news feeds
 - state stored in DynamoDB
 - PWA with LocalStorage to store state on the client side